Computer Programming with Python

 Prerequisite Lecture notes/slides* Resources / Extra Reading

-Lecture 1 Course logistics • Programming mindset
+Week 1 Course logistics • Programming mindset

 Syntax, variables, types, operators, Basic I/O, code style

-Variables & control-flow drill + mini-debug (pdb watch-list) Ch 01 & 02 Math 33A Guttag Ch 1;
+Variables & control-flow drill + mini-debug (pdb watch-list) Numerical tie-in: NumPy warm-up: Gaussian elimination; condition number & least-squares Ch 01 & 02 Math 33A Guttag Ch 1 ; Kiusalaas Ch 1

 Python tutorial (official),